The Rotary Club of Box Hill advises that applications for COMMUNITY GRANTS are now closed.

 - Funding is to be for a specific program, project, or piece of equipment, but not for normal recurrent expenditure items

 - Strict accounting rules apply to ensure that the funds were spent in accordance with the grant submission.
-Photographic or written evidence of completion needs to be submitted to the Community Services Director upon completion of nominated project.
+Photographic or written evidence of completion needs to be submitted to the Community Services Coordinator upon completion of your nominated project

 - The Rotary Club reserves the right not to disburse funds, in part or at all, if suitable submissions are not received